Dalalsh/HNC-Multi-task-Learning/README.md

 In this work, we employed a multi-task learning framework that simultaneously performs Human Papillomavirus (HPV) classification, tumor segmentation, and survival prediction based on Positron Emission Tomography, Computed Tomography imaging, and clinical features.

+This project is built with **TensorFlow 2.x (GPU-compatible)** to leverage recent NVIDIA GPUs for training.

 ### Paper:
 link will be added after publication